Skip to main content

 Pectins contribute to the maintenance of normal blood cholesterol levels.

-More about pectins
+More about Pectins

 Phosphorus

-Phosphorus contributes to normal energy‑yielding metabolism.
+Phosphorus contributes to normal energy metabolism.

 Phosphorus contributes to the maintenance of normal bones.